wso2/wso2-qa-artifacts/README.md

 # README

 **Author :** [Author's Name]

-**Last modified by :** [Update your name if you are updating an existing artifact] **Related public jira :** [Link to public JIRA]
+**Last modified by :** [Update your name if you are updating an existing artifact]

+**Related public jira :** [Link to public JIRA]

 ###Description
-[Provide a brief description about the artifact and what can be achieved.]
+[Provide a brief description about the artifact and what can be achieved.
+Make sure you give a clear idea about the artifacts here.]

 ###Setup
-[By default this should be "Standalone".
-If for any reason it requires a specific setup, then provide the details here.]
+[By default, this should be "Standalone".
+If it requires a specific setup for any reason, then provide the setup details here.]

 > Product Version: [The product version used for the artifact when creating.]